Current Research Projects

 Collaborator(s): Air Force Research Labs

 "Comprehensive Physicochemical Characterization of Nanocellulose Materials”.
 The major goal of this work is to detect and measure the nanometer-sized components within micro-fibrillated cellulose materials.
 Physicochemical characterization of the materials include microscopy, spectroscopy, spectrometry, and chromatography.

-"Comparing the Basal-level Inflammatory Gene and Protein Expressions of Three Normal and Three Cancer-Derived Lung Cell Lines”.
+"Comparing the Basal-level Gene and Protein Expressions of Human Cell-Types”.
 Using cell culture-based models to measure the hazards of particle systems has become routine and derivative over the past few years.
 The research presented in this study analyzes the differences among cells retrieved from varying depths of the pulmonary system and in varying diseased states.
 There is a need to advance cell line use and suggest guidelines on which cells to use for specific experiments.

 "Comprehensive Physicochemical Characterization of Nickel Colloid and Nickel Oxide Nanomaterials: Challenges and Opportunities for Environmental Health”.
 The objective of this study is to execute a comprehensive material characterization of four nickel nanomaterials, investigating the chemical nature (i.e. chemical composition, surface reactivity, and ion-to-particle ratios in aqueous suspensions) and physical properties (i.e. size and size distribution, morphology, and aggregation/agglomeration state).

 Investigator(s): Marina Mulenos George, Desirae Carrassco, Daniel Kang